-Figure 6 Tape capacity (online storage) distribution across the NGIs (source: GSTAT)
+Figure 9 Tape capacity (online storage) distribution in PB across the NGIs and CERN (Switzerland region) (source: GSTAT)

 Cloud services

 The EGI Federated Cloud is part of EGI production infrastructure, a seamless grid of academic private clouds and virtualised resources, built around open standards and focusing on the requirements of the scientific community.
 It is in production since mid May 2014.